Before & After: The Effect of EU's 2022 Code of Practice on Disinformation: Financial Incentives

 \section{Financial Incentives}

 The analysis of Section~\ref{sec:historicAnalysis} suggests that misinformation websites still rely on popular ad networks to monetize their content.
-Out of the 1,132 misinformation websites that served an \adstxt file on January 2024, we find that 1,126 of them (99.4\%) disclose at least one direct business relationship with at least one ad network.
-The insightful reader may recognize that this information is based on \adstxt files reported by misinformation publishers themselves and assume that since these publishers generate fake content, they might also generate fake \adstxt files.
-To address this, we cross reference the accounts declared in \adstxt files with those found in \sellersjson ad networks, just like in Section~\ref{sec:historicAnalysis}.
-We find that there exist 985 (87\%) misinformation websites with at least one substantiated business relationship with an ad network.
-That is, for 985 misinformation websites there exists an ad network that confirms the publisher account exists within its network and that it indeed belongs to a publisher.
+We cross-reference the accounts declared in \adstxt files with those found in \sellersjson ad networks, just like in Section~\ref{sec:historicAnalysis} and find that there exist 985 (87\%) misinformation websites with at least one substantiated business relationship with an ad network.
+That is, for 985 misinformation websites, there exists an ad network that confirms the publisher account exists within its network and that it indeed belongs to a publisher.
 This demonstrates that misinformation websites are still able to get approved by ad networks and monetize their content through ad revenue.